Missing Florida mother and her four children all found dead, sheriff says

-Her body was found near Brantley County in southeast Georgia, about 150 miles north of her last known Florida address, the sheriff's office said Monday.
-Investigators found the remains of all four children, Woods said Monday afternoon.
+Jones was arrested by Brantley County authorities on charges of driving with a suspended/revoked license, weaving over a roadway and being a fugitive of justice.

+Marion County officials said a warrant for second-degree murder charges has been issued for Jones' arrest.
+More charges may come, officials said.

-"True evil poked its head up here in Marion County," Woods said.
+"True evil poked its head up here in Marion County," Sheriff Billy Woods said.
 "That's about the only best way to describe it."

-A warrant has been issued for the arrest of Jones' husband, 38-year-old Michael Jones Jr. for second-degree homicide, police said.
-He was located in Georgia and is being questioned in connection with her death.

 Related Content